Keyword cannibalization is an SEO concept people don’t often think about. Some SEO specialists claim it doesn’t exist.

-Noindex can be useful when you need to resolve cannibalization issues caused by thin content that has no links pointing to it and doesn't receive any organic traffic; think tag pages on your blog, as an example.
+Noindex can be useful when you need to resolve cannibalization issues caused by thin content with no backlinks and no organic traffic—think tag pages on your blog, for example.

-Often, you find that you have inadvertently caused cannibalization at the metadata level simply by not optimizing for keyword variations.
+Sometimes, you find you have inadvertently caused cannibalization at the metadata level simply by not optimizing for keyword variations.

-As an example, let’s say you run an eCommerce store and sell a product in three different colors.
+For example, let’s say you run an ecommerce store that sells a product in three different colors.

-In this instance, you can re-optimize the pages to target clear variations and resolve cannibalization issues.
+In this instance, you can re-optimize each variation's page to target more clearly and resolve cannibalization issues.

 Reworking Your Internal Linking Structure

-Reworking internal links to ensure that these are set up correctly to point to the right page (not a cannibalized version) can help to clean up issues.
-However, on its own, it is usually not enough to fix the issue outright.
+Reworking internal links to ensure that these are set up correctly and point to the right page—not a cannibalized version—can help clean up issues.
+However, on its own, it is usually not enough to fix the problem outright.

 Take this approach in conjunction with cleaning up pages that compete for intent to see better success.